2018 NIDA Mentored Outreach Award in Substance Use Disorders Treatment Dissemination

 - To promote dissemination of substance use disorder research findings

-- To facilitate the academic and practice growth and development of future leaders in SUD management.
+- To facilitate the professional growth and development of future clinician leaders in the area of SUD management

 PURPOSE OF THE PROJECT

-The purpose of the project is to enhance PAs’ ability to disseminate the clinical knowledge of SUD management gained via the award experience of conducting a mentored project aimed at either dissemination and/or adoption of evidence-based SUD treatment practices through a plan that will:
+The purpose of the award is to enhance PAs’ ability to disseminate the clinical knowledge of SUD management gained via the award experience of conducting a mentored project aimed at either dissemination and/or adoption of evidence-based SUD treatment practices through a plan that will:

-- Provide the PA awardee with education and experience in identifying evidence and developing strategies and resources that could be used in clinical practice or the dissemination and implementation of existing treatment strategies.
+- Provide the PA awardee with a mentored experience in effective dissemination of existing or emerging research findings and/or the implementation/adoption of research in clinical practice.
 Applicants are encouraged to develop projects that address or improve upon current gaps in the dissemination of research findings or implementation/adoption of evidence-based treatment practices.
-Project updates will be shared at the NIDA CTN Annual meeting, and projects will be presented via poster at the 2018 AAPA Annual Conference.
+Project updates will be shared at the NIDA CTN Annual meeting, and projects will be presented via poster at the 2020 AAPA Annual Conference.
 The awardee is strongly encouraged to develop a manuscript for submission for publication in a peer-reviewed journal.

-- Link the PA with an experienced mentor to guide and facilitate a mentored experience of up to one year, with the outcome being a project related to dissemination and/or adoption of SUD research findings.
+- Link the PA awardee with an experienced mentor to guide and facilitate an up to one year-long mentored experience, culminating in a project related to dissemination and/or adoption of SUD research findings.

-All applications must be submitted by one or more PAs or PA students who are members in good standing of AAPA.
+All applications must be submitted by one or more PAs who are members in good standing of AAPA.